00010265/WebTech.CW2.00010265/README.md

 # Programmer's blog

-#### This blog application allows users to write a blog about the topic of their interest (related to programming, of course)
+#### This blog application allows users to write a blog about the topic of their interest (related to programming, of course).
+Here is the functionality of the web application:
+- creating blog
+- viewing blogs
+- editing created blogs
+- viewing json file that stores all data through '/api/v1/blogs' link

 To run this application on your computer, you should: